Sorry, the nilpotents are in the center: Introduction

 A reader looking for a taste of noncommutative ring theory can find many excellent sources, including \cite{H2, L, R}.
-The book by Schafer \cite{S} covers the nonassociative world of Lie and Jordan algebras.
+The book by Schafer \cite{S} is a nice introduction to the nonassociative world of Lie and Jordan algebras.
 Since Wedderburn's result is well-known, we will not prove it here again; (An elementary proof can be found in \cite{AZ}).

-\subsection{Notation.}
+\subsection{Notation}

-A ring is said to be \emph{indecomposable} if it is not a direct sum of two rings.
+An element $x$ is called an idempotent if $x^2=x$ and a nilpotent if $x^n =0$.
 The center of the ring is denoted by $C$ and its set of nilpotents is denoted by $N$.